ros-hybrid-behaviour-planner/so_data/README.md

 Approach based on formulas / description by Reynold in his paper [Steering Behaviors For Autonomous Characters](www.red3d.com/cwr/steer/gdc99/).

-Alignment calculation is based on heading vectors (not on velocity).

-The calculation is done either on the robot position or its heading vector.
+The calculations require either robot positions or heading vectors (not velocity!).
-The input of the flocking methods are the agents current gradient and a list of neighbor gradients (moving and repulsive).
+The flocking methods need a current gradient of the agent and a list of neighbor gradients.
-The current heading vector in method `alignment` is calculated using the values `q` (orientation) and `direction` of `soMessage`.
+The current heading vector of the robot is calculated using the SoMessage values `q` (orientation) and `direction`.
-The quaternion is transformed to a transformation matrix using method `tf.transformations.quaternion_matrix(quaternion)`.
+The quaternion q is then transformed to a transformation matrix using method `tf.transformations.quaternion_matrix(quaternion)`.
 Multiplying the transformation matrix with the direction vector results in the current heading vector.

+The module contains the three methods 'cohesion', 'separation' and 'alignment' described by Reynolds.
+The three movement vectors calculated by these methods can be summed up to determine the overall movement vector.

+Furthermore, the implementation of the flocking mechanism as a subclass of `MovementPattern` (see patterns.py) is provided by this module.

 calc(.py)
 ---------